elhoucine/elhoucine.github.io/content/blog/a-great-idea.md

 * Where to look for it?
 * How to test it?

-II never had the chance -yet- to found a great idea, I decided maybe writing about it could be a good start.
+II never had the chance -yet- to find a great idea, I decided maybe writing about it could be a good start.

-before it looks unpromising, but after execution people love it, it becomes an everyday life thing!
+before, it looked unpromising, but after execution people loves it, it becomes an everyday life thing!
 That was my definition of the great idea.

 Ideas are worthless if they are worth something a big market would be around.
 That’s a maybe-true-perspective.
 But what if it’s not?
 Then a market for ideas turns out to be great, there is a high hidden demand, which explains why great ideas are hard to see.

 >“If at first, the idea is not absurd, then there is no hope for it.” ― Albert Einstein

-The hardest part about great ideas is to know them.
-A sure path is to look for existing successful ones and see how they were perceived at the beginning.
-Most of them seem normal now, but at the beginning, they were almost weird, crazy, or impossible.
-So maybe absurdity is a sign.
+See how existing successful ideas were perceived at the beginning, they were almost weird, crazy, or impossible.

 >Great ideas are great because they are outside the fashion, they demand more effort, different thinking and sometimes dreaming.